MarkEEaton/usability-python/README.md

 The purpose of this is to aggregate data from many usability tests into one dataset that can be handled by Excel.

-This repo is part of a larger project that was presented at SUNYLA 2017 at Stony Brook University.
+This repo is part of a larger project undertaken with Prof. Carlos Arguelles.
+Findings were presented at SUNYLA 2017 at Stony Brook University.
 A powerpoint from that presentation is included in this repo.
+Subsequently, this project was also presented at the CUNY IT Conference 2017 ([slide deck](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1217&context=ny_pubs)), and ACRL NEC 2018.

 Please also take a look at the related repository, [markeeaton/usability-testing-interface](http://github.com/markeeaton/usability-testing-interface).

-This project was also presented at the CUNY IT Conference 2017 ([slide deck](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=1217&context=ny_pubs)), and ACRL NEC 2018.